shnartho/web-health-checker/README.md

 # web-health-checker
-A simple cli application that checks website health
+A simple cli application that checks website health written in golang.